TEC has partnered with AIAA on the following Education Courses:

 Electric motors form an integral part of the modern automotive system.
-In addition to playing a central role in propulsion systems in modern hybrid, plugin hybrid and electric vehicles, they also play a significant part in auxiliary systems including pumps, power steering, power windows, etc. Thus, the development of compact, lightweight, high efficiency, and proper torque speed profile becomes crucial.
+In addition to playing a central role in propulsion systems in modern hybrid, plugin hybrid, and electric vehicles, they also play a significant part in auxiliary systems including pumps, power steering, power windows, etc. Thus, the development of compact, lightweight, high efficiency and proper torque-speed profile becomes crucial.

 The fuel cell is a potential candidate for energy storage and conversion in our future energy mix.
 Indeed, a fuel cell is able to directly convert the chemical energy stored in fuel (e.g. hydrogen) into electricity, without undergoing different intermediary conversion steps.
 Among the different fuel cell types, the proton exchange membrane (PEM) fuel cell has shown great potential in automotive applications, due to its low operating temperature, solid-state electrolyte, and compactness.
 Many experts consider the PEM fuel cells to be one of the potential embarked energy candidates for terrestrial transportation.

-This eLearning course will mainly focus on the proton exchange membrane (PEM) fuel cell technology which has been used specially in automotive applications.
+This eLearning course will mainly focus on the proton exchange membrane (PEM) fuel cell technology which has been used especially in automotive applications.
 The PEM fuel cell fundamentals, such as its physics, structure, power characteristics, efficiency, will be presented and discussed.
 The fuel cell system with its key ancillary components, such as air compressor, hydrogen tank, power converter, will also be introduced.
 Different powertrain configurations with fuel cells in automotive applications will be discussed and shown with real examples around the world.
-An emphasis on the fuel cell economic aspects and a short introduction to hydrogen economy will be given at last.
+An emphasis on the fuel cell economic aspects and a short introduction to a hydrogen economy will be given at last.

 This tutorial focuses on the key technical challenges of WPT, including coil design, system analysis using analytical methods, simulations of the WTP system; resonant topologies suitable for various applications, and power electronics topologies associated with WPT.
-The presentation will be mostly focused on high power applications in the kilowatts and tens of kilowatts range but other wireless power transfer technologies and applications of WPT, as well as environment safety, will be briefly discussed.
+The presentation will be mostly focused on high power applications in the kilowatts and tens of kilowatts range but other wireless power transfer technologies and applications of WPT, as well as environmental safety, will be briefly discussed.

 There is a great deal of interest in batteries today, particularly in lithium-ion batteries.
 This tutorial is one of five in a series developed by Robert Spotnitz, President of Battery Design, LLC.

-In this first tutorial Dr. Spotnitz provides an overview of batteries, including a brief history of battery development.
-Interest in lithium ion batteries centers around their vehicular applications. and Dr. Spotnitz reviews the types of batteries currently used in hybrid electric vehicles (HEV), plug-in hybrids (PHEV) and vehicles fully powered by batteries (battery electric vehicles or BEV).
+In this first tutorial, Dr. Spotnitz provides an overview of batteries, including a brief history of battery development.
+Interest in lithium-ion batteries centers around their vehicular applications. and Dr. Spotnitz reviews the types of batteries currently used in hybrid electric vehicles (HEV), plug-in hybrids (PHEV), and vehicles fully powered by batteries (battery electric vehicles or BEV).

 In a detailed discussion of batteries, he introduces the terminology, the battery market, types of batteries currently available, and the battery specification process.
 Finally, Dr. Spotnitz discusses Smart batteries and the various standards available for batteries.

 There are four tutorials in this series developed by James Grover.
-Dr. James Gover, IEEE Life Fellow, is currently Professor Emeritus at Kettering University and teaches graduate courses on power semiconductors, advanced power electronics and fuel cell system integration and packaging.
+Dr. James Gover, IEEE Life Fellow, is currently Professor Emeritus at Kettering University and teaches graduate courses on power semiconductors, advanced power electronics, and fuel cell system integration and packaging.

 It begins with a historical perspective of hybrids.
 The course then explains the fundamentals of the input split e-CVT and discusses the operation of transmissions of various car models.
 Energy storage systems and their cost are also covered.